seknox/trasa/website/docs/guides/user/access/ssh-connection-via-proxy.md

 </Tabs>

-##### Agent forwarding.

-Since TRASA ssh gateway doesn't have access to the user private key, you need to enable agent forwarding to use private keys/certificate while logging into the upstream server.
+### Using private key instead of password

+#### Save private keys in vault (Recommended)
+Ask your administrator to save the private key in vault.

+#### Using agent forwarding
->SSH Agent forwarding is not recommended since it allows proxy server to use your SSH keys and also eavesdrop on your ongoing session.
+>SSH Agent forwarding is not recommended since it allows server to use your SSH keys.
->But in our case, TRASA ssh proxy should and can record all the traffic.
-So you need to trust the TRASA server.
 * Add the private key to ssh agent `ssh-add <private_key_path>`
 * Use -A flag `ssh -A -i <private_key_path> root@trasa.hostname -p 8022`